Friday, 25 April 2014

 It is a crutch, a habit; sexualised anxiety.

-I am ready to give up the sexualised apprehension of another human being.
-I will look at them with whole, loving eyes.
-Acknowledging beauty but not craving it.
-Leaving the energy there where I found it.
+am ready to give up the sexualised apprehension of another human being.

 Help me god to give it up.